-Our Home Truths Summer Sunflower competition ended at the close of Autumn, and here is our winner and all of the winners from each primary school, that participated.
+Our Home Truths Summer Sunflower competition ended at the close of Autumn, and all of the winners from each primary school, that participated.

 Year one pupil, Joshua Laithwaite brought home the trophy for Eccleston St Mary’s primary school, by growing a sunflower that reached a whopping 258 cm!

 Joshua was delighted to win the grand trophy, presented to him by Home Truths director John Ascroft.